spencertiberi/manual50/notes/diversityrecruiting.md

   - Subjugation conditions people to be controlled.
     - Who do controlled students grow up to be?
 How do they vote?
 - "The most important thing that we can infuse in the next generation is creativity and confidence" - Ayah Bdeir, littleBits founder and CEO.
-  - Helping students explore and create things.
+  - Helping students explore and create things
   - Developing creating thinking
   - These traits come from Computer Science principals.

 ### Looping Back to Why
-- including people
+- Including people
   - The people who stand to gain the most from Computer Science are the ones:
-    - being marginalized
+    - Being marginalized
-    - being controlled
+    - Being controlled
-    - who have something to say
+    - Who have something to say
       - Which is everyone.

 ### CS50 at Archer
-- Erin Harris transistions to talking about how CS50 is ran at Archer.
+- Erin Harris transitions to talking about how CS50 is ran at Archer.
-- The class make up of 8 students.
+- The class is made up of 8 students.
   - 5 seniors, 1 junior, 1 sophomore, and 1 freshman.
   - Only 2 students have no previous programming experience.
-- The course is a science elective credit
+- The course is a science elective credit.
   - Archer doesn't offer AP Sciences.
     - No students took the AP exam.
     - Allowed students to take the AP exam on their own if desired.